Cart

 In Margaret Atwood’s forward to The Bedside Book of Birds: An Avian Miscellany, by her late husband Graeme Gibson, she describes what bird watching meant to him. ”…every new Bird was a revelation to him.
 He wasn’t much interested in making lists of the birds he had seen, though he did make such lists as an aid to memory.
 Instead it was the experience of the particular, singular bird that enthralled him: this one, just here, just now.
 A red tailed hawk!
 Look at that!
 Nothing could be more magnificent!“

-But yesterday it was difficult to be enthralled in the present moment knowing that an area of marvellous bird habitat near the protected area of French Creek will be bulldozed for more human habitat.
-Sadly this is not a protected area but private land slated for development of 14 patio homes (a local name for a complex of smaller attached bungalows.)
+But yesterday it was difficult to be enthralled in the present moment knowing that an area of marvellous bird habitat, adjacent to the protected area of French Creek, will be bulldozed for more human habitat.
+Sadly this is not a protected area but private land slated for development of 14 homes.
 This is the dilemma of bird-watching: the more you watch them the more you treasure birds, and the more pain you feel as their habitat is destroyed, lot by lot, forest by forest, ecosystem by ecosystem.

-This series included some sculptures such as the one in wood shown above.
+This series included some sculptures such as the one in wood shown here

 These works are in praise of birds – these gorgeous, jaunty, mysterious beings.
-May they persevere, survive the Anthropocene era and continue as they have done for millennia and for eons to come.
+May they persevere, survive the Anthropocene era and continue for eons to come as they have done for the past 150 million years.